appcelerator-forks/gstreetmedia.titanium_mobile_mobileweb/README.md

 6. TableViewSection.js => creates separators in dom rather than just using borderBottom
 7. _build.js => doesn't correctly parse font folder.
 Doesn't add font correctly.
 Doesn't prefetch fonts, so they mismeasure (FontWidget)
 8. ImageView.js 'load' event doesn't fire due to incorrect context on "this".
+9. ActivityIndicator.js Wheel does not animate properly on FireFox